mParticle/docs/src/pages/integrations/google-analytics/event/index.md

 There are two basic options for generating Client ID.
 The default is to have mParticle generate a `cid` for you.
 If you select this option, mParticle will generate a UUIDv4 for each device based on device and application metadata.
 This option is recommended if your app is not already being tracked in Google Analytics.

 Alternatively, you can choose to use one of your `Other` identity types as the `cid`, by selecting it in the [Configuration Settings](#configuration-settings).
-If you choose this option, you must ensure that the value you set for this identity type is a valid UUIDv4.
+If you choose this option, you must ensure that one of the following is true:

+* The identity value is a valid UUIDv4.
+For example, `"cbc600a1-6b77-4fc5-bf20-ce9bbd2c1850"`.
+* The identity value is a valid legacy CID and the **Allow Legacy CID Format** connection setting is enabled.
+The legacy CID format is `"X.Y"`, where X and Y are 32-bit integers.
+For example, `"54026365.42793867"`.

 mParticle uses the following rules to set `cid`:

 * If your **Client ID Type** is set to `Default`, mParticle will generate a default `cid` based on device and app metadata.
 * If your **Client ID Type** is one of your `Other` types, mParticle will do one of the following depending on the identity value for the user.
+  * If the **Allow Legacy CID Format** connection setting is enabled, mParticle will check whether the passed in `cid` is in the correct legacy format.
+If it is, the `cid` will be sent through as-is.
   * If the value of your chosen identity type is present AND a valid UUIDv4, mParticle will use that value as the `cid`.
   * If the value of your chosen identity type is present BUT NOT a valid UUIDv4, mParticle will generate a deterministic UUIDv4 based on the value provided.
   * If the value of your chosen identity type is not present, mParticle will generate a default `cid` based on device and app metadata.